//

 Why do I have to do it and what will I learn?

 Research participation provides opportunities for students to see and experience the methods and procedures used to study the human mind and behavior.
 Participation can also help students dispel myths about psychological research (most of it does not involve rats and mazes, inkblots, or hypnosis) and become better consumers and critics of studies reported by the media.
 Since careers involving scientific psychology require research, participation can also help students preview aspects of psychology as a career.
+To learn about varied methods in psychological research, university park students will participate in both online and laboratory-based research.
+World campus students will complete requirements all online.

 How do I sign up to participate in research?

 You need to make appointments with researchers to participate and earn course credit.
 Use the SONA web site (http://pennstate.sona-systems.com/) to make appointments.
-When you arrive, log into SONA using your PSU login, click on “VIEW AVAILABLE STUDIES.”
+When you arrive, log into SONA using your Penn State login, click on “VIEW AVAILABLE STUDIES.”
 Click on the name or the “Timeslots Available” box for the study you want to learn more about.
 Please pay attention to the information about eligibility.
 Not everyone is eligible to participate in every study.
 Read the information about the study carefully.
 If you are interested in participating, click on “View Time Slots for This Study.”
 Click on the sign-up box for the time you want.

 How do I get credit once I participate in research?